rackslab/hpck.it/slurm/README.md

 fatbuildrctl build -a slurm -d el8 -m "${BUILD_MESSAGE}" --derivative slurm${SLURM_VERSION}
 fatbuildrctl build -a slurm -d el9 -m "${BUILD_MESSAGE}" --derivative slurm${SLURM_VERSION}
 ```

+Unfortunately, openSUSE does not distribute libjwt in its repositories.
+Then
+`--with jwt` must be removed for _buildargs_ when building for these
+distributions.